 It's believed by experts that there are many mild cases of tampon-related toxic shock that never progress to the more drastic symptoms listed above.
 They go unreported or are mistaken for diseases like influenza and gastroenteritis.

 Your doctor will ask you about your symptoms and perform a physical exam.
 Your doctor will also order blood tests and may send a blood or tissue sample to a laboratory to be checked for bacteria.
-Other tests such as an electrocardiogram (ECG), X-rays, computed tomography (CT), or magnetic resonance imaging (MRI) scans may be done.
+It is important to rule out other conditions that may cause similar symptoms.
+Other tests such as computed tomography (CT) or magnetic resonance imaging (MRI) scans may also be done.

 People with TSS need immediate intensive care.
 Any tampons or diaphragms must be removed from the vagina.
 The basis of treatment is replacing lost fluids, orally or intravenously, with a special mixture of liquids and electrolytes (e.g., sodium, potassium).
 Some people may need a machine called a ventilator to help them breathe.
 Medications to increase blood pressure may be needed.